akka/akka/akka-docs/scala/fault-tolerance.rst

 :class:`ActorSystem`, which has the default policy to restart in case of all ``Exception`` cases (with the notable exceptions of ``ActorInitializationException`` and ``ActorKilledException``).
-Since the default action in case of a restart is to kill all children, we expected our poor child not to survive this failure.
+Since the default directive in case of a restart is to kill all children, we expected our poor child not to survive this failure.

 In case this is not desired (which depends on the use case), we need to use a